copi-, copy- +

 3. Abounding in matter, thoughts, or words.

-1. Produced or existing in large quantities; abundant; plentiful: "He had the bad habit of eating copious amounts of food."
+1. Referring to something that exists in excessively large amounts; overly abundant: Henry had the bad habit of eating copious amounts of food.

 4. Etymology: from Latin copiosus, "plentiful"; from copia, "abundance, profusion, plenty"; from com-, "with" + ops, opis, "power, wealth, resources".